laananiRami/jhipster_dev_box_centos/README.md

 ### Quick installation

+If you like to use a linux-like console on a Windows host without a lot of fuzz?
+Try out [Babun](http://babun.github.io/)!

 Pre-built distributions of this "development box" are available on [Atlas](https://atlas.hashicorp.com/centos/boxes/7).

 To install the latest distribution, please run: